DebugPrivilege/InsightEngineering/Kernel Forensics/Section 11: Kernel Callbacks/Process Notify Routines/README.md

 # Description

-Process Notify Routines in Windows Kernel are mechanisms provided by the operating system to notify registered drivers or subsystems about process and thread lifecycle events.
-When a process  is created or exits, the registered process/thread notify routine is called by the system.
+Process Notify Routines in Windows Kernel are mechanisms provided by the operating system to notify registered drivers or subsystems about process lifecycle events.
+When a process is created or exits, the registered process notify routine is called by the system.
 It is commonly used in security software to maintain a log of process activity.

 The following APIs are used for Process Notify Routines: